21km43/WCH-LinkE-Mini/README.md

 This project is compatible with WCH-LinkE.

 Boards is optimized for [JLCPCB](https://jlcpcb.com) (includes gerber, bom, cpl, and tooling holes).
-All components except the CH32V305, USB-C Connector, and Tactile switches are Basic Parts.
+All components except the CH32V305, USB-C Connector, 3.3V LDO, and Tactile switches are Basic Parts.

 ## Requirements
 * [KiCAD 9.0](https://www.kicad.org/)